andrew/ultimate-awesome/README.md

 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
 - [Awesome-Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes) - A list of datasets, tools, papers and code related to Deepfakes.
 - [awesome-thingsboard](https://github.com/devaskim/awesome-thingsboard) - A curated list of awesome Thingsboard widgets, widget bundles, dashboards, rule chains and custom rule nodes.
-- [awesome-lidar-place-recognition](https://github.com/hogyun2/awesome-lidar-place-recognition) - A curated list of Place Recognition methods, datasets, and various algorithms for LiDAR.
 - [awesomerag_paper](https://github.com/km1994/awesomerag_paper) - RAG 论文学习.
 - [awesome-profiling](https://github.com/msaroufim/awesome-profiling) - Awesome utilities for performance profiling.
 - [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .